Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Numerical Comparison

-Note that, $\mathsf{C}_{56,56}^{3500,500,1,1}$ and $\mathsf{R}_{45,5}^{3500,500,\mathsf{M},1,1}$ are the global approximants whereas $\mathsf{C}_{56,56}^{100,100,35,5}$ and $\mathsf{R}_{45,5}^{100,100,\mathsf{M},35,5}$ are the piecewise approximants of the function $f$.
-The comparison demonstrated in Figure \ref{fig:2DCPCsgn} shows that the four aforementioned approximants are well in agreement with the exact function $f$, in the smooth segments.
-Moreover, the Pi2DPC approximant captures the singularity curves, that is, $x$ and $y$ axes (see Figure \ref{fig:2DCPCsgn}\textbf{(d)}) with negligible Gibbs oscillations in the vicinity.
-As expected, the global approximants and Pi2DC are slowly convergents and it is evident from the figure that they exhibits Gibbs phenomenon and are not able to capture the singularity curves accurately (see Figure \ref{fig:2DCPCsgn}\textbf{(c)} and \textbf{(a)}, \textbf{(b)}).
+The comparison demonstrated in Figure \ref{fig:2DCPCsgn} shows that the four approximants are well in agreement with the exact function $f$, in the smooth segments.
+Moreover, the Pi2DPC approximant captures the singularity curves sharply (see Figure \ref{fig:2DCPCsgn}\textbf{(d)}) with negligible Gibbs oscillations in the vicinity.
+It is evident from the Figure \ref{fig:2DCPCsgn}\textbf{(a)}, \textbf{(b)} and \textbf{(c)} that the global approximants and the Pi2DC exhibits Gibbs phenomenon and are able to capture the singularity curves accurately with less resolution.
 However, we can clearly see the importance of a rational approximation in approximating bivariate non-smooth functions.

+Since, often in applications exact Chebyshev coefficients are not known, we use quadrature formula to approximate these coefficients for numerical experiments.
+Computation of approximated Chebyshev coefficients for a given function can be done efficiently.
+The most expensive step of Pi2DPC algorithm is the inversion of a matrix of size $(n_{q_x}+1)^2\times(n_{q_y}+1)^2$ in each sub rectangle.
+However, we observed that to capture the singularity curves accurately in a bivariate piecewise smooth function using Pi2DPC method one need to choose a small value for $n_{q_x}$ and $n_{q_y}$.

 The pointwise error graphs of the approximants is depicted in Figure \ref{fig:2DCPCsgnerr} alongside the corresponding $L^\infty$-errors.
-The $L^\infty$-errors mentioned in the plots \ref{fig:2DCPCsgnerr}\textbf{(a)} and \ref{fig:2DCPCsgnerr}\textbf{(b)} indicates that the global Pad\'e-Chebyshev approximant is ten times better than the global Chebyshev series approximant near the singularity which makes a bivariate Pad\'e-Chebyshev approximation a great choice for approximating bivariate piecewise smooth functions.
-Futhermore, Figure \ref{fig:2DCPCsgnerr}\textbf{(c)} and \ref{fig:2DCPCsgnerr}\textbf{(d)} shows a clear significance of the piecewise implementation of these approximants as can be seen that the Pi2DC approximant is ten times better than its global approximant.
-Figure \ref{fig:2DCPCsgnerr}\textbf{(d)} shows that the $L^\infty$-error in Pi2DPC is the least. \begin{example} Let us consider the following function as our second test case which has a jump discontinuity and a low order singularity (where $h(x,y)$ is continuous but $h_x(x,y)$ is discontinuous along a curve) along a straight line parallel to $y$-axis.
+The maximum errors mentioned in Figure \ref{fig:2DCPCsgnerr}\textbf{(a)} and \ref{fig:2DCPCsgnerr}\textbf{(b)} indicates that the global Pad\'e-Chebyshev approximant is $10$ times better than the global Chebyshev series approximant in the vicinity of singularity.
+A better approximation property of rational functions makes Pad\'e-Chebyshev approximation method a right choice for approximating bivariate piecewise smooth functions.
+Figure \ref{fig:2DCPCsgnerr}\textbf{(c)} and \ref{fig:2DCPCsgnerr}\textbf{(d)} shows a clear significance of the piecewise implementation of these approximants as the $L^\infty$-error of Pi2DC approximant is $10$ times better than its global counterpart.
+It is evident from Figure \ref{fig:2DCPCsgnerr}\textbf{(d)} that the Pi2DPC approximant is the best representation of the function $f$ among four.
+Additionally, the $L^\infty$-error is the least for Pi2DPC approximant.